One way to vote is in your own home by a vote-by-mail ballot. Everyone who has the right to vote is permitted to vote by mail.

 1. Request your ballot

 You or an immediate family member can request your ballot on your local Supervisor of Elections website.
-You must request a Vote by Mail ballot by 5 pm of the sixth day before the election.
+You must request a Vote by Mail ballot twelve days before the election.

 2. Receive your ballot